-Deliciously spicy masala potatoes served with homemade spinach crepes made with chickpea flour.
+Deliciously spicy masala potatoes served with homemade spinach chickpea crepes made with gram flour.
 Suitable for vegetarians and vegans.

-Despite being a picky eater in many ways (speaking of which, I wrote a guest post about picky eating for The Butterfly Mother – I’d love it if you’d check it out) R eats some surprising things now – olives and curry among them.
-Potato curry has been one of our staples on the weekly meal plan (which if I’m a bit honest I’m a bit rubbish at keeping up) for quite some time now.
+Despite being a picky eater in many ways R eats some surprising things now.
+Olives and curry are among them.
+Potato curry has been one of our staples on the weekly meal plan (which if I’m honest I’m a bit rubbish at keeping up) for quite some time now.

 What is masala dosa?